 I figure if some women in narcissistic victim support groups can make sweeping accusations about all men being the problem, it would be equally reasonable to make my own sweeping statements.

-So let me clarify – just as a woman in those support groups might clarify that she “doesn’t actually mean all men” after sharing a post that suggests “men [collectively] are worse than dogs” – I don’t actually mean all bros are incapable of being narcissists.
+So let me clarify.
+Just as a woman in those support groups might clarify that she “doesn’t actually mean all men” after sharing a post that suggests “men [collectively] are worse than dogs” – I don’t actually mean all bros are incapable of being narcissists.
+Men and women are both capable of it and I’m not in a position to diagnose a reader of this blog one way or another.

 Here’s the red pill.

-The reason you are carrying that guilt has nothing to do with traits of narcissism.
-It is entirely your mind playing into the anxiety that you have been labelled as such by the actual narcissist.
+It’s likely the reason you are carrying that guilt has nothing to do with personal traits of narcissism.
+Instead, it could entirely be your mind playing into the anxiety that you have been labelled as such by the actual narcissist.
 As a male victim of narcissism this is a difficult mindset to dismiss.
-In part, because narcissists can so perfectly play the victim, but also because women in the victim community tend to generalize men as perpetrators of the abuse, which makes sense as men tend to have NPD more often than women.
+In part, because narcissists can so perfectly play the victim, but also because women in the victim community tend to generalize men as perpetrators of the abuse, which makes sense only from the standpoint that statistically men tend to be diagnosed with NPD more often than women.

-This means, even if you’re the victim, you’re constantly surrounded by a narrative that suggests you aren’t.
+This means, even if you’re the victim, you’re constantly surrounded by a narrative that suggests you aren’t merely because you’re a man.

-However, if you’re a guy that is worried you might be a narcissist, let me encourage you by suggesting that you aren’t.
-I’ll explain how you have been manipulated to feel this guilt in hopes that understanding will help you combat it.
+However, if you’re a guy that is worried you might be a narcissist, let me continue encouraging you by suggesting that you aren’t.
+I’ll explain how you have been manipulated to feel this guilt in hopes that understanding your struggle with identifying as one will help you combat it.

-If you’ve come here after searching “am I a narcissist”, that concept alone probably suggests that if you have enough empathy to wonder if you are in fact the problem, you’re probably not the problem.
+If you’ve come here after searching “am I a narcissist” and worried that personality would hurt people, that concept alone probably suggests that if you have enough empathy to wonder if you are in fact the problem, you’re probably not the problem.
+A narcissist would generally be absolute about not being toxic and not open to the idea of identifying with a personality that’s hurtful, let alone want to research how to improve.

-Unfortunately, I’d actually suggest there’s a good chance that you’re a victim of manipulation, if not narcissism yourself that leads you to have anxiety over your role in the destruction of a relationship.
+Unfortunately, I’d suggest there’s a good chance that instead you’re a victim of manipulation, if not narcissism yourself, that leads people to question their role in the destruction of a relationship and attempt to take full responsibility for toxic reactions.
 As someone that has gone through therapy and come to realize that’s exactly what was happening to me, I sympathize greatly with the mental battle that can be.

-It is especially challenging because we live in a society that often reinforces that in terms of abuse overall men are the problem.
-That might be true for physical abuse and destruction of property, but the playing field is more evenly split if we add in cumulative abuse that involves emotions and manipulation.
+It is especially challenging because we live in a society that often reinforces that overall men are the problem when it comes to abuse.
+That might be true for physical abuse and destruction of property, but adjusting for emotional abuse and manipulation, there’s a much more even playing field cumulatively with both genders perpetrating abuse.
+Though both genders are capable of many abuses, men tend to be aggressive and women tend to be underhanded.

-I remember walking into my first therapy sessions convinced I was an emotionally abusive monster that desperately needed help.
-I had to be, there was no way my innocent ex-wife was capable of lieing, cheating, and manipulating me – that was outside the realms of her personality.
+I remember walking into my first therapy session convinced I was an emotionally abusive monster that desperately needed help.
+I had to be.
+There was no way my innocent ex-wife was capable of lieing, cheating, and manipulating me – that was outside the realms of her personality.

-Yet, I would walk out of subsequent sessions with a realization that I had been a victim of severe narcissistic abuse.
-The challenge; however, was that even after completing therapy with a female professional therapist who was certain I was the real victim, there was always a constant reminder in the very support groups claiming to help me heal that as the guy I was just perpetrator by default.
+Yet, I would walk out of subsequent sessions with a realization that I had been a victim of gaslighting and emotional manipulation.
+The challenge; however, was that even after completing therapy with a professional therapist (a woman) who was certain I was the real victim, there was always a constant reminder in the very support groups claiming to help me heal that as the guy I was just a perpetrator by default.

 Joining Narcissistic Victim Support Groups is Toxic for Men

 I thought joining a Narcissist Victim Support Group would help me heal and dismiss these feelings of guilt that had been deflected upon me.
-Instead, it only further served to cause me to question if I was in fact the narcissist.
+Instead, it only further caused me to question if I was in fact the narcissist.
 It was toxic for me and it made me question my own reality – interestingly enough, the very thing that narcissists tend to do.

-I would see women make these generalizations about men, and as a guy in my situation, it made it very difficult to find encouragement.
-How do I go to a group of victims as a guy seeking help when that same group singles anyone that has a penis out as being an intimidating abuser and that anything a guy did was a dead giveaway of narcissism.
+I would see women make these generalizations about men and, as a guy in my situation, it made it very difficult to find encouragement.
+How do I go to a group of victims as a guy seeking help when that same group singles anyone that has a penis out as being an intimidating abuser?
+It seemed any guy that exhibited frustration or disapproval of something they had done in a relationship or no longer wanted to have a relationship with them was equivalent to a dead giveaway of him being narcissistic.
+It was almost as though they were stripping their male partners of his boundaries by claiming any boundary he set was indicative of a narcissistic trait.

 It genuinely caused me to question everything I did.
 It’s probably causing you to question everything you do to a point you ask “am I a narcissist?”

-I kept asking myself that, too and then I’d wonder am I reaching out because I just genuinely love her and want to show her I still care about trying to bring our family together or am I reaching out because I’m “hoovering” and don’t want to accept she’s moving on without me?
+I kept asking myself that, too.
+Then I’d wonder am I reaching out because I just genuinely love her and want to show her I still care about trying to bring our family together or am I reaching out because I’m “hoovering” and don’t want to accept she’s moving on without me?

 Am I going “no contact” because my ex is the true narcissist and I’m the victim that needs to distance myself to remain healthy or am I subconsciously ignoring her because I’m actually the narcissist that’s using this as power over her?

-The difficulty of course as guys in asking those questions is that often the very group of people that are supposed to help us find clarity in those answers ultimately ended up being the very people that cause additional confusion.
+The very group of people that are supposed to help us find clarity and healing in those answers ultimately ended up being the very people that cause additional confusion.

 Why do you believe you might actually be a narcissistic guy?